 How Hmsa can Help

 BESS is a sector where strategy, contracts, engineering realities, and financing assumptions collide.
 Many failures happen because teams treat it as either a pure engineering procurement or a pure financial arbitrage play.
 It is neither.
+We can support clients across standalone BESS projects, renewable co-location structures, industrial and commercial storage use cases, bid-stage project reports, lender-facing review exercises, and vendor or technology evaluation assignments.

 As management consultants supporting energy and infrastructure businesses, we typically help in five practical ways: